 Registered Osteopath of Chelsea Natural Health, London, SW10 and 4 maple Gardens, Hove, BN3 7JU

-I have a special interest in antenatal and post natal osteopathic care and have been working in this field for nearly 20 years.
-During that time I have been a lot of new mothers and more often than not, at some point during the first year of their child’s life, treated them for what I know as Mother’s shoulder.
+I have a special interest in antenatal / pregnancy and post natal osteopathic care and have been working in this field for 30 years.
+During that time I have seen a lot of new mothers and more often than not, at some point during the first year of their child’s life, treated them for what I know as Mother’s shoulder.
 I have also seen fathers with the same complaint , so maybe it should be called parent’s shoulder?

 Typically they complain of pain under the shoulder blade and in the base of the neck, sometimes with pain further up the neck and / or into the upper arm.
 If it is very bad they can get pins and needles and / or numbness into the arm as far as the fingers, or if it is the neck, they can get bad headaches.
 It is usually on the side opposite their dominant hand and come on gradually and continues to worsen.
 It usually takes the form of a dull ache under the shoulder blade, like a tooth ache, and nothing really seems to shift it.
 Massage can help for a while but the pain returns.
 Often I hear of people pushing their mid-backs up against door frames to try and self-massage the knot of muscle that builds up by their shoulder blade.